Seven Easy Steps to Enroll

 Step 6: Advising

 We can help you figure out your education and career goals, map them to the PPCC academic plan that fits you best, and help you choose your classes.
-Contact our Military Advisor to set up an appointment or call 719.502.4200 or toll- free 1.888.645.7764.
+Contact firstname.lastname@example.org to schedule an appointment or call 719.502.4200 or toll- free 1.888.645.7764.
 If you have credits you will be transferring to PPCC, or if you have military experience that you would like evaluated for credit towards your degree, just download a Transcript Request Form, fill it out, and send it to your prior college(s).
-Once you have completed six credit hours at PPCC, you may contact Rich Rayborn, our SOC/Credit for Prior Learning Evaluator, who will evaluate your military work experience, complete your Student Agreement and get you on your way to degree completion.
-You can check out classes offered at the military sites and our campus schedule by choosing "Schedule" in the left margin of this screen.
+Once you have enrolled in six credit hours at PPCC our SOC/Credit for Prior Learning Evaluator will evaluate your military work experience, complete your Student Agreement and get you on your way to degree completion.
+You can check out available classes offered at the military sites and our campus locations by choosing this link.

 Step 7: Registration and Tuition Assistance